THE ORIGINS

-I was having a cup of coffee with one of my closest friends, and we where chatting about many different subjects, one of them came to be about loudspeakers.
+I was having a cup of coffee with one of my friends, and we where chatting about many different subjects, one of them came to be about loudspeakers, of course, nothing new.

 The concept idea for a loudspeaker design started all the way back in the beginning of 2016.
-I was commencing a new semester, and the university was trying a new course programm.
+I was commencing a new semester, and the university where I was undertaking my engineering degree, was trying a new course programm.
 It consisted in a project that lasted a full semester and during this entire period, there would be no exams, no homework, no midway deliverables, just one large practical project.

-The idea was to give students a situation that felt more like the real world, pushing them to get creative and think outside the box when tackling the problem.
+The idea was to give students a situation that felt more like the real world, pushing them to get creative and think outside the box when tackling an abstract problem.
 Additionally, if a student wanted, they could also propose their own projects.

-Once I had the first loudspeaker prototype, it didn’t take long to see that there was plenty of room for improvemenr both in the electronics and how it looked.
+Once I had the first loudspeaker prototype, it didn’t take long to see that there was plenty of room for improvement both in the electronics and aesthetics.

 Fresh out of university, I landed a solid, well-paying job and moved into a lovely apartment with my partner at the time.
 Everything was falling into place, and I felt like I was riding high.

-In that ecstatic moment of prosperity, in my free time I would start improving on the prototype (KAS MK0 V01).
-When working on the aesthetics, a close friend of mine let me use his backyard to build the new acoustic enclosure revision.
-The electronics got compacted under the loudspeaker, thus allowing a more stremlined design.
-And slowly but steadily the new revision (KAS MK0 V02) came to be.
+In that ecstatic moment of prosperity, in my free time I would start improving on the prototype.
+When working on the aesthetics, a friend of mine let me use his backyard to build the new acoustic enclosure revision.
+The electronics got compacted at the bottom of the loudspeaker, thus allowing a more stremlined design.
+And slowly but steadily the new revision came to be.

-I spend uncountable hours sanding to achieve a slight mirror image and was not liking the look whatsoever.
+I spend uncountable hours sanding to achieve a slight mirror finish and I was not liking the look whatsoever.
 It was a horrible fingerprint magnet.
 Which immediately lead me to re-do the enclosure and improve on some minor things that where anoying me.

 The matt finish was most definitely way more of what I was looking for.
 Furthermore, the relocation of the electronics gave the loudspeaker a very well-proportioned form factor and an aesthetically balanced shape, if these last words can somehow make sense in your head, then you know what I mean.